How to make a film with dslr camera

 • Position your microphone strategically: Experiment with different microphone placements to find the best position for capturing clear and natural-sounding audio.
 Consider using a boom pole or microphone stand for more control over positioning.

-See also How to set nikon dslr camera manually
+See also Best dslr camera for stars

 Composition and Framing in DSLR Filmmaking